Goal, progress & history

 95% of pre-settlement vegetation in the Wellington region was cleared of native forest by 1900 and the bush is now mostly secondary growth.
 Several species of flora are now only known historically and are extinct from the area.

-After pest control increased, tui started breeding on the peninsula in 2004 - the first instance of tui breeding for many decades.
-Sadly, stoats, rats and hedgehogs are still common, and together with a population of feral cats they drastically reduce survival odds for our peninsula’s wildlife.
+Since pest control measures were intensified, tui have successfully resumed breeding on the peninsula in 2004, marking the first instance of tui breeding in many decades.
+While stoats, weasels, and most rats have been eradicated, it is unfortunate that hedgehogs and mice still remain common.
+Alongside a population of feral cats, these creatures pose a significant threat to the survival of our peninsula's wildlife.

 Maupuia Reserve / Centennial Park